jarlold/ASL-Interpreter/README.md

 ## Installation Info
-This was built and tested with `OpenCV=4.10.0` and `mediapip=0.10.14` so those are probably the best versions to use.
-If `venv` is a hassle then I'll put a compile version (for Linux) in the releases section- but since its configured via source files it'd be hard to customize the gestures.
+This was built and tested with `OpenCV=4.10.0` and `mediapip=0.10.14` so those are probably the best versions to use. ~~If `venv` is a hassle then I'll put a compile version (for Linux) in the releases section- but since its configured via source files it'd be hard to customize the gestures.~~ nvm I'm lazy.